Ryccoo/rubyfy-me/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ENVIRONMENT SETTINGS
   This benchmark suite uses ENV gem that allows you to store all your environment settings into file.
-  This file is located in root of this application (where the file run.rb is located) and needs to be named ".env".
+  This file is located in root of this application (where the file rubyfy.rb is located) and needs to be named ".env".

   Environment settings for benchmarking

     BENCH_REPEATS=x                  Repeat each benchmark x times.
 Default value is 10.

     BENCH_FILE=name                  Runs only selected benchmark.
 Use full path from benchmarks folder.
-                                      Example: BENCH_FILE="ruby-official/bm_vm3_gc.rb" ./run.rb --run will
+                                      Example: BENCH_FILE="ruby-official/bm_vm3_gc.rb" ./rubyfy.rb --run will
                                       run benchmark suite only for benchmark bm_vm3_gc.rb located in benchmarks/ruby-official folder.